GMAT Reading Comprehension Tips: Top 8 DOs and DON’Ts

 You can view a sample Reading Comprehension passage and question here, at the bottom of that page.

-As you may know, the GMAT Focus Verbal section consists of a total of 23 multiple-choice questions that you have 45 minutes to complete.
+As you may know, the GMAT Verbal section consists of a total of 23 multiple-choice questions that you have 45 minutes to complete.
 Of the 23 Verbal questions, around 13 or 14 will be Reading Comprehension.
 Those questions will be spread across approximately 3 or 4 passages, with each passage accompanied by roughly 3 or 4 questions.
 The other 9 or 10 in the section will be Critical Reasoning.
 GMAT Verbal questions can appear in any order.
 So, expect to switch between RC and CR as you move through the section.

 KEY FACT:

-In GMAT Focus Verbal, you’ll see around 3 or 4 Reading Comprehension passages, each accompanied by roughly 3 or 4 questions, for a total of approximately 13 or 14 RC questions.
+In GMAT Verbal, you’ll see around 3 or 4 Reading Comprehension passages, each accompanied by roughly 3 or 4 questions, for a total of approximately 13 or 14 RC questions.

 Now, let’s discuss how GMAT RC questions are presented in the exam.